-For a business operating in the enterprise SaaS space, customer success is one of the important aspects of staying in business.
-And with the extreme shift from an on-premise model to a subscription-based model, businesses are focusing on customer-centricity, now more than ever.
+For a business operating in the enterprise SaaS space, customer success is one of the critical aspects of staying in business.
+And with the extreme shift from an on-premise model to a subscription-based model, enterprises are focusing on customer-centricity now more than ever.

 Predominantly, a customer’s journey in an enterprise SaaS environment consists of these four steps.

 So if we take you through the entire process, it is something like this.

 The sales team pursues the lead and tries to get conversions through Slack, emails, google sheets/excel, and Voila!
 Seals the deal.
 Then the contract is signed, and the process of knowledge transfer starts wherein the sales team gives a download of the new client to the onboarding team through emails, slack conversations, call recordings, SOWs, etc.